MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-scale-out.md

 > [!NOTE]
 > During PREVIEW, dataset scale-out creates only one read-only replica.
 When generally available, the maximum number of read-only replicas is determined by your Premium capacity.

 When Power BI creates read-only replicas, it separates them from the primary read-write dataset.
 The read-only replicas serve Power BI report and dashboard queries, and the read-write dataset is used when write and refresh operations are performed.
 During write and refresh operations, the read-only replicas continue to serve your reports and dashboard queries without being disrupted.
-When needed, the read-only and read-write datasets are synchronized so that the read-only replicas are kept up-to-date.
-By using this method, Power BI dataset scale-out reduces the impact of dataset write and refresh operations on your capacity.
+By default, the read-only and read-write datasets are automatically synchronized so that the read-only replicas are kept up-to-date.
+However, you can disable automatic sync, and choose to synchronize manually at the command line or by script.

-Only applications using the XMLA endpoint and advanced APIs connect to the primary read-write dataset.
-All other operations connect to a read-only dataset replica.
 The following table lists the required synchronization for each refresh method, when Power BI dataset scale-out is enabled:

 | Refresh method    | Sync                 |
 |-------------------|----------------------|